Sample Letter of Intent

 We intend to home school our child/children (names) during the school year 200?-200?.

 Attendance will be substantially equal to that required by law in public schools (180 days) and RI law will be followed with regard to courses taught.
-Required Subjects: reading, writing, geography, arithmetic, English (§ 16-19-2); civics (§ 16-22-2); health and physical education (§ 16-22-4) will be taught.
+Required Subjects: reading, writing, geography, arithmetic, the history of the United States, the history of Rhode Island, and the principles of American government (§ 16-19-2); civics (§ 16-22-2); health and physical education (§ 16-22-4) will be taught.
+(RI history, and US history and government do not need to be taught every year, only substantially to the same extent as these subjects are required to be taught in the public schools".)

 (You should include the course names that you be teaching that cover these required subjects in your letter, for example: "Our courses will include: American Literature and writing, US Geography, Algebra, US Government, Biology and bi-weekly or more participation in seasonal sports."
 Science is not a required subject in RI.
 We still recommend that you teach it and everyone does.
 Isn't that interesting that we don't need the government to make a law telling us what it good to teach our children?)